-Sharing machine failure points from a remote location [8]
+Sharing machine failure points from a remote location [9]

 When performing machine maintenance work, inexperienced maintenance personnel could not make correct decisions based on manuals alone, and had to ask for instructions from experts over the phone, delaying the recovery of the user's machine.
 Real-time sharing of information on failure points from remote locations through smart glasses has produced significant effects, such as improving the quality of maintenance work and speeding up the recovery of production at user companies.
+Since it requires high-speed, large-capacity communication, it is expected to be used in millimeter wave in the future.